leebow/phaze/README.md

 ## Design

+### States

-**Phaze** is designed to allow a function to be invoked once a state has been **entered**.
-Once this function has completed, an **output event** is fired, which will initiate a transistion change.
-This transition will then move the system from the current state to the next state, and so on.
+- **Phaze** is designed to allow an optional callback function to be triggered once a state has been **entered**.
+- Once this function has completed, an **output event** is fired, which will initiate a transition change.

+### Transitions

+- A transition moves the system from the current state to the next state.
+A transition is triggered by the output event of a previous state.
+- A transition has a many-to-one relationship between states, i.e.: a transition can have **multiple "from" states** but **ONLY one "to" state**.

+### Persistence

-Persistent storage of state is achieved through passing save and get functions into the initialise function of the state machine.
-These functions are used to save or retrieve state using injected logic.
+- Persistent storage of state is achieved through passing save and get functions into the initialise function of the state machine.
+- These functions are used to save or retrieve state using injected logic.

 ## Usage